 A little while ago the Progress MS-6 spacecraft docked with the International Space Station in the mission also referred to as Progress 66.
 The Russian space freighter, which blasted off last Wednesday, is carrying food, water, scientific experiments, propellant and various hardware.

 A little while ago the SpaceX Dragon spacecraft was captured by the robotic arm Canadarm2 on the International Space Station.
-Thomas Pesquet, assisted by his colleague Shane Kimbrough, managed the operation then started moving the Dragon to the berthing point at the Harmony module.
-The cargo spacecraft blasted off last Sunday.
+Jack Fischer, assisted by his colleague Peggy Whitson, managed the operation then started moving the Dragon to the berthing point at the Harmony module.
+The cargo spacecraft blasted off last Saturday.